ross-slaney/MediatR.Extensions.Hangfire/example/README.md

-# MediatR.Hangfire.Extensions - Distributed Example
+# MediatR.Extensions.Hangfire - Distributed Example

-This example demonstrates the **real-world distributed processing capabilities** of the MediatR.Hangfire.Extensions library using .NET Aspire for orchestration.
+This example demonstrates the **real-world distributed processing capabilities** of the MediatR.Extensions.Hangfire library using .NET Aspire for orchestration.

 ## 🏗️ Architecture